m4cit/slangID3_DL/README.md

 The best **F<sub>1</sub> score is ~71.4% with model NeuralNet_2l_lin**

-**Note:** Score for the test set after training for 100 epochs with the original training data.
+**Note:** Score on the test set with the best parameters within 100 epochs of training with the original training data.

 ## Issues